 “The government’s behaviour in these matters […] brings into question the integrity of future government media briefings and the conduct of its special advisors, and damages a free and vibrant press which is central to this parliamentary democracy.”

 In response to Brabin’s questions, Chloe Smith MP stated she was “more than happy to repeat the points I’ve made” in her position as representative on the matter.
 She reiterated the government “is committed to being open in its dealings with the press and to the principles of media freedom”.

 Today, the Culture Secretary Baroness Nicky Morgan also took questions on matters pertaining to the media.
 When asked about the walkout of political journalists, Lady Morgan responded:

 “At the end of the day I don’t think it serves anybody for this as a debate to be continuing.
 I hope very much that, actually, the best thing would be for the co-chairs of the press lobby here at Westminster to sit down with the director of communications and to work this out because … actually what’s needed is communicating clearly to the public about the tricky issues that this government is dealing with.”

-The SoE awaits an official reply from the No 10’s Director of Communications with regards to resolving the matter of access to briefings by all lobby journalists.
+The SoE awaits an official reply from Number 10’s Director of Communications with regards to resolving the matter of access to briefings by all lobby journalists.